ayush51/tutorial/tutorial.md

 Please note: This option is only available to enterprise clients.

-Blacklisting restricts access to a select few pages, if you wish only to allow the users to access a limited amount of pages, whitelisting may be the most viable option.
+Blacklisting is used in order to deny users access from a select few pages,  If you want more control over what your users can access, whitelisting may be the most viable option.
 Whitelisting allows access only to the pages specified in the code snippet.

 Both the blacklist and whitelist variables are in the format of a JSON array, and can take the following parameters:
- - pattern: A regular expression of the restricted url
+ - pattern: A regular expression matching restricted url (in the case of blacklist), or the allowed url (in the case of whitelist)
- - redirect: An url you wish to redirect the user to (optional)
+ - redirect: An url you wish to redirect the user to after they have attempted to access a restricted page (optional)
  - type: The restriction type. (optional)

-The pattern specified for blacklist will be the restricted url.
-The pattern specified for whitelist will be the allowed url.
 If the redirect url is not specified, the user will be redirected to Surfly's default page.

 For example: